 - Symptoms may include seizures, headaches, trouble with thinking, memory, or concentration, and nausea and vomiting.

-- They may be diagnosed with MRI and CT tests.
+- They may be diagnosed with MRI, CT scan, or both.

-- Treatment is usually done with surgery.
-It’s then followed by chemotherapy, radiation therapy, or both.
+- Treatment is usually surgery.
+It may be followed by chemotherapy, radiation therapy, or both.

 - Ongoing care is important.